DRMF/mediawiki-extensions-MathMenu/doc/md/dev/events.md

 * `leftClick`: When an element is left clicked on.
 * `contextMenu`: When an element is right clicked on, a context menu may appear.
 Is not triggered when the control key is pressed to allow override.
-* `keyPressed`: When somewhere in the document a key is pressed.
-Is not bound to an element.
 * `hoverText`: A text which will appear in a tooltip hovering over the hovered element.
+* `onSideBarUpdate`: Called when the sidebar is upated.

 ## Event handling and DOM nodes